labouz/NEPIP_NGA/1_vCtrl_wrkFlw/vCtrl_wrkFlw.md

 #####10.
 Creating and Assigning Issues

-Issues are a useful way to track pieces of your code/project that need improvent, questions, etc.
+Issues are a useful way to track pieces of your code/project that need improvement, questions, etc.

 Let's create an issue in our test repo.
 Go to the repo on GitHub and click on the *Issues* tab.